 US residents keen on getting some much-needed R&R after months of lockdown will have to contend with fluctuating travel rules and reopening regulations.
 These differ from state to state, but the latest developments for the most popular destinations are as follows.

-There are no restrictions on travel into California from other states, and all of the state’s major airports, including Los Angeles International Airport and San Francisco International Airport, remain open.
+There are no restrictions on travel into California from other states, and all the state’s major airports, including Los Angeles International Airport and San Francisco International Airport, remain open.

 Afar.com reports that upon arriving in Florida, each traveler is obligated to complete a form that includes the traveler’s contact information and trip details.
 Violation of the quarantine order is considered a misdemeanor and is punishable by up to 60 days in prison and/or a fine of up to $500.

+Casinos across the state have now largely reopened.
 However, travelers and residents of Las Vegas are now required to wear masks indoors in public places, meaning visitors to the city’s dozens of hotel-casinos must wear face coverings, Los Angeles Times reports.

 Most of South Carolina has reopened under guidelines encouraging social distancing and new sanitary requirements.